Sight Advice FAQs

 An ophthalmologist may diagnose you with ocular hypertension.
 This means that the pressure in your eye is high but that it is not causing any damage to your optic nerve.
 A high pressure may be completely normal for your eye.

-You may be discharged from the eye clinic if you don’t require eye drops and tests show that there is no sign of glaucoma.
+You may be discharged from the eye clinic if you don’t require treatment and tests show that there is no sign of glaucoma.
 However, it’s important for you to visit your optometrist regularly for your eyes to be checked so that any future changes can be picked up.
 Your optometrist or ophthalmologist will be able to tell you how often you should have your eyes checked.

 Managing your glaucoma

-It’s also very important to attend all your appointments at the eye clinic to make sure your eye pressure stays stable.
+It’s very important to attend all your appointments at the eye clinic to make sure your eye pressure stays stable.
 This is because changes in eye pressure have no symptoms, and without regular checks you won’t be able to tell that your treatment is working.
 It also gives you a good opportunity to ask your ophthalmologist any questions you may have about your glaucoma treatment.
 How often you need to be seen at the eye clinic will depend on how well your treatment is working.

-Many people with glaucoma are able to carry on driving, depending on how much of their peripheral vision has been affected.
+Many people with glaucoma can carry on driving, depending on how much of their peripheral vision has been affected.
 You are required by law to report a condition which may affect your sight to the Driver and Vehicle Licensing Authority (DVLA), including if you have glaucoma in both eyes, but not ocular hypertension.
+You are obliged to inform the DVLA even if you know that your vision meets the required standard.
+The DVLA will need to assess your peripheral vision to see whether your sight meets their standards.
+They may also ask you to have these tests regularly to assess if it’s safe for you to continue to drive.

 Coping